Director, Behavioral Measurement & Population Science

 Research Projects Specialist / Research Scientist 2

 Ellen Burgess is a Research Projects Specialist with the Behavioral Measurement and Population Science (BMPS) Shared Resource at the University of New Mexico Comprehensive Cancer Center.
 Ellen joined BMPS in May 2019 after earning her MPH (Community Health concentration) from UNM’s College of Population Health.
 Her graduate research assistantship involved qualitative study and analysis of a national sample of Community-Based Participatory Research (CBPR) partnerships, co-facilitating workshops testing partnership tools developed by the research team, and creating a facilitation guide for future CBPR workshops.
 Ellen was a Teaching Assistant for three graduate level Public Health courses: Program Planning, Determinants & Equity, and the CBPR Summer Institute.
 Early in her career, she worked in Albuquerque and Dallas for a large apparel company utilizing her BS in Industrial Engineering education.
 Ellen, a New Mexico native, brings program coordination and social services provision experience to BMPS from previous positions with a local cancer non-profit organization and a rural county social services office.

 Health Sciences Research Tech 1

 Karen Quezada is a Health Sciences Research Tech 2 with the Behavioral Measurement and Population Science (BMPS) Shared Resource at the UNM Comprehensive Cancer Center.
 She began working at the UNM Cancer Research Facility in 2017 as a research assistant for an NIH R01 grant with UNMCCC that focused on cancer genetic risk assessment uptake for breast and ovarian cancer survivors that are high risk for hereditary cancer.
 She has continued to support this important project after joining BMPS.
 She has experience working with REDCap for both data collection and analysis, as well as database design and development.
 She is also experienced in conducting computer assisted telephone interviews (CATI) and in study participant recruitment, enrollment and data collection.
 Karen serves as a translator for research materials from English to Spanish for various BMPS studies.
-She is pursuing a Bachelor’s degree in Evolutionary Anthropology and Spanish, and is expected to graduate in May 2020.
+She graduated in May 2020 with a Bachelor’s degree in Evolutionary Anthropology and Spanish.